hieusydo/SparCraft-Evo/README.md

 1. After the build is done, run `bin/SparCraft.exe` from command line (recommend Windows PowerShell).
 Notes: must include these files in the same folder:
    * `SDL2.dll` and `SDL2_image.dll` (downloaded from the same site of the sources above)
    * `<config-file-name>.txt` file.
 Notes: must update all the paths to be consistent with the test system

+## Credits

+The project is built upon the SparCraft framework, which is open source StarCraft combat simulation package developed by [David Churchill](https://github.com/davechurchill/ualbertabot/tree/master/SparCraft).